 Optically these binoculars are incredible.
 Vortex use the same lenses as some of the top Japanese manufacturers, and it shows.
 T

 he Viper is easily the equal of the Leupold Mojave, in a lighter (but slightly less rugged) package.
-The ED low-dispersion glass has an excellent coating that does wonders for brightness and clarity at any distance.
+The ED low-dispersion glass has an excellent multi-coated lens that does wonders for brightness and clarity at any distance with optimal eye relief.

 4. Carson 3D Series HD